influxdata/docs-v2/content/influxdb/v2.0/reference/config-options.md

 ---

 ### vault-token
-Specifies the Vault authentication token use when authenticating with Vault.
+Specifies the Vault API token use when authenticating with Vault.

 | influxd flag    | Environment variable | Configuration key |
 |:------------    |:-------------------- |:----------------- |